 There and back again.
-I was planning yet another trek in the Himalayas but was not quite able to make it due to the scarcity of Time.
-Then the firm thought of a weekend trek gripped my mind and the next thing I recollect was registering for the All Women Nag Tibba trek with GIO Adventures.
+And here am I planning yet another trek in the Himalayas but was not quite able to make it due to the scarcity of Time.
+Whereupon, the firm thought of a weekend trek gripped my mind and the next thing I recollect was registering for the All Women Nag Tibba trek with GIO Adventures.
 Hell, yeah!

-The views were wonderful; but, my mind was busy controlling the motion sickness as with every half a mile there accompanied a U curve making some turn to the left and some to the right.
-A sigh of relief came to me when we made our first stop near Kempty Fall (Mussourie) to have a dash of breakfast.
+The views were wonderful.
+But, my mind was busy controlling the motion sickness as with every half a mile there accompanied a U curve making some turn to the left and some to the right.
+Finally, a sigh of relief came to me when we made our first stop near Kempty Fall (Mussourie) to have a dash of breakfast.
 From there, it took us another one hour or so to reach Pantwari (Starting point of our trek).

 Samiksha and Hem shared with us the trekking etiquettes and rules and a brief detail on the trek.
 Tada!
 So, here calls my first trek of 2018.

 Why the place is called Nag Tibba ?

 It is believed to be the abode of Nag Devta or God of Snakes, from which it borrows the first part of its name whereas Tibba is a local word for hill or peak. ~Wikipedia